 That platform has only been around for three years, but it’s already used to trade billions in digital skins.
 CasSelle and the OPSkins team recognized a need for this kind of trading, which led to the creation of World Asset eXchange — WAX.
 “What we realized, was that there was a big desire for people to be able to trade peer-to-peer.
 Most trading occurs peer-to-peer today, but it’s really hard to do transferring money escrow is an issue.
 There’s a lot of friction.
 It’s very difficult,” CasSelle said.

 This kind of online exchange is in high demand right now, especially for digital assets.
 One example is “Crytokitties,” a game that uses Ethereum blockchain technology to let users breed and collect digital cats.
 Other digital assets, like outfits on Snapchat’s bitmoji feature, sell for over $800.
 OPSkins offers its own products for the video game industry, where people buy and sell weapons like pistols, rifles and guns for gaming characters.
-CasSelle modeled WAX after technology he created for OPSkins, allowing people outside the gamer sphere to trade directly.
+CasSelle modeled WAX after OPSkins technology, allowing people outside the gamer sphere to trade directly.

 Malcolm CasSelle’s Changing Landscape